flox/pkgdb/docs/search.md

 }
 ```

+- `query.match-name` strings are used to test partial matches found in a package's
+  `name` or `pname` fields as well as partial matches on a
+  calculated column `attrName`.
+  May not be used with `query.match`.
 - `query.match` strings are used to test partial matches found in a package's
   `name`, `pname`, or `description` fields as well as partial matches on a
   calculated column `attrName`.
+  May not be used with `query.match-name`.
   + `attrName` is _the last attribute path element_ for `packages` and
      `legacyPackages` subtrees.
   + Exact matches cause search results to appear before ( higher ) than